College World Series: Florida Faces Familiar Foe In Opener - ESPN 98.1 FM - 850 AM WRUF

 — ESPN 98.1 / 850 WRUF (@ESPNGainesville) June 14, 2024

-Though the team just narrowly scraped it ways into the NCAA Tournament, Florida has blazed its path to the final eight teams standing.
+Though the team just scraped its way into the NCAA Tournament, Florida has blazed its path to the final eight teams standing.

-From beating a pair of conference champions in Nebraska and Oklahoma State to a nail-biting, edge-of-your-seat thriller against the Clemson Tigers, the Orange and Blue have earned their right to claim a seat at the table in Omaha once again.
+From beating a pair of conference champions in Nebraska and Oklahoma State to a nail-biting, edge-of-your-seat thriller against the Clemson Tigers, the Gators have earned the right to claim a seat at the table in Omaha once again.

 The Omaha 8.#MCWS pic.twitter.com/pGqKdlFX6n